How to Compare Auto Insurance Companies in 2025

 Compare RatesStart Now →

 Most striking is how even a single violation can drive up premiums by $30 to $80, depending on the insurer, proving that shopping around matters as much as driving responsibly.
-This breakdown makes you not only aware of the penalty if you violate them, but also which companies are softer on drivers for violations.
+This breakdown not only makes you aware of the penalties for violating them, but also which companies are softer on drivers for violations.

 Usage-Based Auto Insurance